Mage4564/RushilR_BSE_Portfolio/index.md

 </html>

 I reached my second milestone today!
 This milestone was marked by the completion of a couple of steps that are crucial to the development of a smartwatch, as well as some auxiliary features.
 Firstly, I developed a multiscreen capability within the watch, enabling the user to switch screens with the push of a button.
 This functionality enabled me to add a home screen to my watch, which included items necessary for a watch, such as date and time.
-To test this I created a simple Arduino Infared detection machine.
-I have added a video of this functionality working below, as well as a picture of the arduino contraption.
-Finally, I added an auxiliary feature which I believe is awesome with watches, a built-in TV Remote.
+To test this, I created a simple Arduino Infared detection machine.
+I have added a video of this functionality working below, as well as a picture of the Arduino contraption.
+Finally, I added an auxiliary feature which is awesome with watches, a built-in TV Remote.
 In the next milestone, I want to add a step counter, as it is a feature I enjoyed with my old FitBit.

 # First Milestone